 “These issues go through the entire chain, from ship to shelf.
 That’s why we’re not just working with the ports.
 It’s the truckers, the rail companies, the operators and also those retail companies that are at the other end of those supply chains.” -Pete Buttigieg, United States Secretary of Transportation

-Consumers, retailers, vendors, and logistics organizations could be looking at an unsteady few years ahead, with some shipping executives expecting the current supply chain disruption to extend into 2023.
-For consumers, the mass disruption to supply chains has resulted in online purchases taking longer to arrive, store shelves being noticeably vacant, and why that sofa you ordered is taking six months instead of six weeks to arrive.
+Consumers, retailers, and transportation/logistics organizations are looking at an unsteady few years ahead, with some shipping executives expecting the current supply chain disruption to extend well into 2024.
+For consumers, the mass disruption to supply chains has resulted in online purchases taking longer to arrive, store shelves being noticeably vacant, and why that sofa you ordered is taking 16 months instead of six weeks to arrive.

 It’s also wreaked havoc on infrastructure around the world.
 The backlog of cargo ships has created bottlenecks at various ports, with the Port of Los Angeles experiencing record gridlock of container ships — each carrying billions of dollars worth of merchandise — that could leave holiday shelves bare.
 It’s also potentially the cause of an oil spill that covered beaches and endangered wildlife after a container ship's anchor hit an undersea pipeline.

 Many of these events could have been avoided or alleviated — and their underlying issues could largely be solved in the future with better data transparency that would give organizations more levers to pull during times of crisis.
 The challenge in this space is to figure out what data is relevant and how to put it to good use.